Skip to content

 2. Cyclone V SoC - Boot from QSPI

-See Appendix 1 - Building Linux Binaries for instructions on how to build the required Linux binaries for thisexample.
+See Appendix 1 - Building Linux Binaries for instructions on how to build the Linux binaries for this example.
+Similar to previous sections, this section assumes that the Linux binaries are located in the "$LINUX_BIN/a9" folder.

 2.A.
 Setup